 Most mainstream commercial FPGAs employ bitstream encryption as a means of protection of the underlying design contents.
-However, many published works have described successful key extraction from the bitstream decryption engine using Side Channels, most frequently with DPA and Differential Electromagnetic Analysis (DEMA).
-Vulnerabilities have been discovered in a several generations of SRAM FPGAs, including (as of the time of the current writing) the latest generation of commercially available 28 nm FPGAs [1, 2, 4, and 13].
+However, many published works have described successful key extraction from the bitstream decryption engine using Side Channels, most frequently with Differential Power Analysis (DPA) and Differential Electromagnetic Analysis (DEMA).
+Vulnerabilities have been discovered in a several generations of SRAM FPGAs, including (as of the time of the current writing) the latest generation of commercially available 28 nm FPGAs [1,2,4,13].

-DPA, first introduced by Cryptography Research Inc, remains a powerful and non-invasive way to extract secret key material from a device [5, 6].
-In vulnerable devices, physical implementation or execution of the cryptographic circuit influences power consumption resulting in information leakage that is dependent on the secret key.
+DPA, first introduced by Cryptography Research Inc, remains a powerful and non-invasive way to extract secret key material from a device [5,6].
+In vulnerable devices, physical implementation or execution of the cryptographic circuit influences power consumption such that there is information leakage that is dependent on the secret key.
 The analysis relies on a specific leakage or set of leakage attributes.
 That is, there are discernible data or key-dependent differences in the distribution of power consumption measurements of specific intermediate processing steps in the underlying algorithm.
 For example, all traces sorted according to whether the least significant bit output of the first S-box in the AES algorithm is a '1' or a '0' may have different average values between the power distribution curves.

-Given assumed information, or knowledge a priori about a specific leakage, an attacker will make a guess at a sub-key then sort all traces based on the assumed key value, specific leakage point and the leakage model, often as a binary selection criteria.
+Given assumed information, or knowledge a priori about a specific leakage, an attacker will make a guess at a sub-key then sort all traces based on the assumed key value and the specific leakage point and leakage model, often as a binary Kenneth Alexander Microsemi Corporation - Security Solutions Division West Lafayette, IN kalexander@microsemi-wl.com selection criteria.
 The pair-wise distributions are then compared for differences.
 If the sub-key guess is correct, there will be a discernible difference of means between the two distributions at the processing time coinciding with where the leakage occurred.
 Hence, knowledge of any specific leakage function is enough to deduce secret variables related to an intermediate processing step.
-With the known secret intermediates, the secret key can be derived in a straightforward manner in a divide-and-conquer manner by an attacker with some knowledge of the underlying algorithm, but without requiring hardly any knowledge of the implementation details.
-In many cases, much is learned about the implementation from the non-invasive leakage measurements.
+With the known secret intermediates, the secret key can be derived in a straightforward manner in a divide-and-conquer manner by an attacker with some knowledge of the underlying algorithm, but without requiring hardly any knowledge of the implementation In many cases much is learned about the details. implementation from the non-invasive leakage measurements.

 There are a variety of countermeasures that will mitigate the effectiveness of a side channel attack [16].
-The Microsemi developed secure boot FPGA solution uses a SmartFusion2 as the root-of-trust and extends this trust to an SRAM based Xilinx[®] or Altera[®] FPGA through instantiation of a trusted configuration loader.
+The Microsemi developed secure boot FPGA solution uses a SmartFusion2 as the root of trust and extends this trust to an SRAM based Xilinx[®] or Altera[®] FPGA through instantiation of a trusted configuration loader.
 The configuration loader is an IP that resides in the fabric of the target SRAM FPGA that replaces the functionality of the vulnerable built-in decryption engine in the SRAM target device.
 The final application image is decrypted and authenticated through the Microsemi configuration loader and loaded using partial reconfiguration.
-All cryptographic elements are protected from the loss of secret key materials, with DPA countermeasures where appropriate.
+All cryptographic elements are protected from loss of secret key materials, with DPA countermeasures where appropriate.

-This study uses Xilinx Kintex[®]7 and Virtex[®]5 FPGAs, however, the general solution is extensible to all SRAM FPGAs capable of partial reconfiguration.
+This study uses Xilinx Kintex[®] 7 and Virtex[®]5 FPGAs, however the general solution is extensible to all SRAM FPGAs capable of partial reconfiguration.